 I interned at 99.5 WCRB, Classical Radio Boston, in the summer of 2017.
 I was primarily in charge of a large-scale library organization project, in which I catalog information from assorted CDs into a large database.
 I also assisted with several projects pertaining to radio events, such as finding music by certain composers or from specific eras which would sound good on the radio and mesh with the rest of the stations programming.

 Sigma Alpha Iota

 I currently serve as the Vice President, Ritual of the Alpha Mu chapter of Sigma Alpha Iota.
-I have been a member since 2015 and have previously served as Sergeant-at-Arms and as Service Chair.
-My current duties involve ensuring all SAI rituals happen smoothly and respectfully.
-Beyond that, I typically run sound for every event we do, including a yearly male pageant and a jazz cafe benefitting Alumni Theater Company which won the Collegiate Service Project Award in 2017 for Category III.
-I have also helped run and organize several Preview Parties, which are activities and performances that we host prior to CMU Philharmonic events.
+I have been a member of Sigma Alpha Iota since 2015 and have previously served as Vice President Ritual, Sergeant-at-Arms, and Service Chair for the Alpha Mu chapter.
+Beyond officer duties, I was in charge of sound for every event, including a yearly male pageant and a jazz cafe benefitting Alumni Theater Company which won the Collegiate Service Project Award in 2017 for Category III.

 Kiltie Band Color Guard

 I was on the color guard of the Carnegie Mellon Kiltie Band for all four years of undergrad, having come in with zero prior color guard experience.
 I served as captain for my last two years.
 Captain duties involved running practices, choreographing and teaching routines,

 Transformations: A Junior Composition Recital

 I organized and hosted a recital of my own works on March 24, 2017.
 This recital was themed around growing up, learning self-love, and changes in identity and friendships.
 Four of my pieces were performed: Strangers, Again; On Divinity; Black Feathers (which featured two dancers as well as the pianist); and Shel Silverstein Songs.

 Video of this performance can be found on my compositions page.